heremaps/here-data-sdk-cpp/docs/dataservice-read-catalog-example.md

 Then pass it to the appropriate layer client, i.e. `VersionedLayerClient` via `GetPartitions` method:

+> Note: If your layer has lots of partitions or uses TileKeys as partition IDs, then this operation can fail because of the large amount of data.

 ```cpp
 // Create appropriate layer client with HRN, layer name and settings.
 olp::dataservice::read::VersionedLayerClient layer_client(